emad-elsaid/emad-elsaid.github.io/Home Server.md

-The following document describes the reasoning for building a home server machine.
+This document describes the reasoning for building a home server machine.
 It is sometimes called "Home Lab".
 However, I won't use this term as it has been loaded with more concepts and expanded in scope. so I'll refer to what I want as a "Home Server". a machine that works 24/7 and support some use cases.

 # Use Cases
 This machine should support the following use cases